open-mpi/ompi/docs/man-openmpi/man3/MPI_Errhandler_create.3.rst

 The MPI-1 Standard states that an implementation may make the output value (errhandler) simply the address of the function.
-However, the action of MPI_Errhandler\_ free makes this impossible, since it is required to set the value of the argument to MPI_ERRHANDLER_NULL.
+However, the action of :ref:`MPI_Errhandler_free` makes this impossible, since it is required to set the value of the argument to MPI_ERRHANDLER_NULL.
 In addition, the actual error handler must remain until all communicators that use it are freed.